I'm currently looking for

 …and I build infrastructure for the next generation of makers.

 In the last twenty years, tech has completely reshaped how we learn and come together into communities.
 It’s now possible for every young person to code, speak, and build their way to ensuring the future they’ll be left with is one that inspires us.
-But today’s world isn’t structured to work for this incredible new generation of makers, leaving a gap between what the rest of the world expects from then, and what they’re capable of creating.
+But today’s world isn’t structured to work for this incredible new generation of makers, leaving a gap between what the rest of the world expects from them, and what they’re capable of creating.

 My life’s work is to make sure that, as soon as possible, we can trim that last sentence off of this website.